dk14/fqc/README.md

 - no budget/liquidity constraints so far
 - zero-risk rate is 0%.
 FV comes purely from selling asset at $t_1$.
 USD's value doesn't change over time (USD assumed to be a fixed-rate asset, no inflation, no such thing much).
+- concious action is assumed to be possible between $t_0$ and $t_1$.
+Food/Oxygen/Energy (finite resources for human) is assumed be available to a trader within that period.